-The Dependent Child Allowance for a new child commences from the date provided by the Department, which may be the dependent child's date of birth or the date on which the child became a dependent of the SRSS recipient.
+The Dependent Child Allowance for a newborn child commences from the date provided by the Department, which may be the dependent child's date of birth or the date on which the child became a dependent of the SRSS recipient (refer to 6.1.2 Newborn Children).
+Where a dependent child is already in the care of an SRSS recipient, the Dependent Child Allowance commences from the start date of the SRSS recipient's Living Allowance.